DiddiLeija/diddi-and-the-bugs/README.md

 _New since 2.0.0_.

-If you have a local clone of this repo, you can build the zipped distributions (that can be found at a `dist` directory).
-If you have [Nox](https://nox.thea.codes) and the Python required version (see above), run `nox -s create-packages`.
+If you have a local clone of this repo, you can build the zipped distributions (those that we distribute on itch.io), If you have [Nox](https://nox.thea.codes) and the Python required version (see above), run `nox -s create-packages`.
 It will run a lot of commands to generate the source zip, the Pyxel executable and the Windows executable (if running under Windows).
+The final contents will be found on a `dist` folder [^1].

+[^1]: This folder is ignored by Git, so it's not shown on GitHub.

 ## How to win